Patent Box for the Software Industry

 Importantly, however insignificant the invention is in terms of the overall function of the software, all income from the sale of the software (Head 1) or licensing of the software (Head 2) can be included in the calculation for reducing UK corporation tax.
 So in the case where income generated falls under Head 1 or Head 2, a patent to a relatively minor invention in the software can result in a very large saving in the UK corporation tax.

 On the other hand, if the income does not fall under Heads 1 or 2 (and is not related to transfer of patent ownership or patent litigation), then the only way to get that income into the Patent Box calculation for UK corporation tax saving is by way of claiming a notional royalty.
 In such circumstances patents to relatively minor inventions incorporated in the software will be less valuable for Patent Box purposes as the notional royalty percentage will be much smaller than for patents which protect the overall function of the software or an important function of the software.

 How to Proceed

 Patenting software in Europe is a specialist task.
 In many cases we advise companies to seek protection through the European Patent Office (EPO) rather than through the UK Intellectual Property Office (UKIPO).
 A patent granted by the EPO can be used to claim the benefit of the Patent Box.
-This is because even though both offices interpret the same law, the approach taken by the EPO is often more software industry-friendly than that of the UK-IPO.
+We advise using the EPO because even though both offices interpret the same law, the approach taken by the EPO is often more software industry-friendly than that of the UKIPO.